conorhassan/tnp/README.md

 ```
 # TODO:

-- training loop
-- use the jaxtyping library for types!
+- use `jaxlightning` for training that automatically integrates with *WanDB*
-- try and refactor code / understand. make it "more equinoxy"
-- proper example (i.e., fit the model, replicate the yaml)

-**Training loop would involve:**

-- Loss function (negative log likelihood)
-- Optimizer (optax)
-- Batch generation
-- *jitted* training step
-- *WanDB* integration?

-"More equinoxy" refactoring would include:
-- Using dataclasses properly
-- Better module composition
-- Proper filtering for training/inference
-  - really interested in this!
-Config management
-Proper example would involve:

-Heteroskedastic regression demo
-- Visualization
+- get the `requirements.txt` thing to *actually* work
+- get the equinox and the nnx backend to work both with the same `yaml` config file
   - Config matching original implementation
     - use MA's config as a guide
-Visualization
-Config matching original implementation
-Which area would you like to explore first?

-- need to adjust the file structure

-- need to have data loader code

-- need to have the data

-- need to have training code

-- set up training on WANDB
+- get the code running on the Aalto system

-- need to "manage" the package better
+    - save down the model checkpoint

+**Nice things to do on top:**

+- understand the way that random number generators work in `nnx`
+- make the use of `jaxtyping` and the docstrings more homogeneous
+- note the two buggy things that you found with `nnx`

-### Notes for transition to CLUSTER:
+**Notes for transition to CLUSTER:**

 Add it in your job submission script (e.g., your .sh file):